EiichiroIto/microwitch2/README.md

 2. Connect a micro:bit to your PC.
 3. Click "display" at the top left of the screen.
 4. Drag and drop "scroll Hello" block into the area on the right.
-5. Double-click on the block to see hello on the micro: bit.
+5. Double-click on the block to see hello on the micro:bit.

 ## Install repository on Pharo
 micro:witch2 sources available on github (https://github.com/EiichiroIto/microwitch2/).